There are five state prisons in Mississippi:

 Records Department Fax (662) 745-6305

 The Mississippi State Penitentiary (MSP) is the state’s oldest Institution, opening in 1901.
-It is located on approximately 18,000 acres at Parchman, Mississippi in Sunflower County.
-MSP has a capacity of approximately 3,590 beds, which consist of fifty-eight (58) support buildings and seven (7) different housing units, ranging in size from fifty-six (56) beds at Unit 42 (Hospital) to 1,568 beds at Unit 29, (Unit 29 is MSP primary farming support unit).
+It is located on approximately 18,000 acres at Parchman in Sunflower County.
+It has 2,542 beds, 52 support buildings and seven different housing units, ranging in size from 56 beds at Unit 42, which is the hospital, to 856 beds at Unit 30.

-MSP offenders provides more than 100,000 hours of free offender labor each year to adjacent municipalities and counties, as well as assisting other state agencies.
+MSP offenders provide more than 100,000 hours of free offender labor each year to adjacent municipalities and counties, as well as assisting other state agencies.

 MSP is divided into three (3) separate areas: